Are you wondering “would I look good with blonde hair?”

 - Honey blonde

-These blonde hair colors feature red, orange, and golden undertones so they’ll flatter those with warm undertones.
+These warm blonde hair colors feature red, orange, and golden undertones so they’ll flatter those with warm skin undertones by enhancing your natural glow..
 You could also opt for a cool hair color such as ash blonde or platinum to reduce some of the redness that naturally radiates from your warm skin tone.

-A Purple Mask is best for blondes, but if you decide to blend a different shade — make sure to use a Hydrating Shampoo and Conditioner to help restore moisture and repair hair.
+If you opt for a cooler tone, make sure to use products formulated for lighter blonde hair including Purple Mask and Purple Shampoo.
+These products are designed to help keep color-treated blonde hair light and bright by neutralizing brassy yellow hues.
+If you go for a warm blonde shade, consider using Hydrating Shampoo and Conditioner to help restore moisture and repair your hair after the color-treatment process.
 Follow up with our Leave-In-Mist to protect your hair and to add shine to your strands.

 designed to moisturize,